erbarratt/eoopc/README.md

 Here we can declare a number of things:

 - A Virtual Method Table (vmt) for private methods
-- The private typecast of the <classname>_t structure to a type (also defining private members and method class pointers)
+- The private typecast of the classname_t structure to a type (also defining private members and method class pointers)
-- Declarations for the private methods that will get pointed <i>to</i>
+- Declarations for the private methods that will get pointed to

 In eOOPc style, we layout this code as follows:

 ```

-    #include "<classname>_pub.h"
+    #include "classname_pub.h"

     [optional vmt struct declaration]